Exercise (mathematics): Overview

 In primary school students start with single digit arithmetic exercises.
 Later most exercises involve at least two digits.
 A common exercise in elementary algebra calls for factorization of polynomials.
 Another exercise is completing the square in a quadratic polynomial.
 An artificially produced word problem is a genre of exercise intended to keep mathematics relevant.
+Such problems involve setting up appropriate equations, then solving them.
 Stephen Leacock described this type:

 The student of arithmetic who has mastered the first four rules of his art and successfully striven with sums and fractions finds himself confronted by an unbroken expanse of questions known as problems.
 These are short stories of adventure and industry with the end omitted and, though betraying a strong family resemblance, are not without a certain element of romance.

 A distinction between an exercise and a mathematical problem was made by Alan H. Schoenfeld:

 Students must master the relevant subject matter, and exercises are appropriate for that.
 But if rote exercises are the only kinds of problems that students see in their classes, we are doing the students a grave disservice.